-The general fund has nonspendable funds of \$91,946 related to inventories and prepaid expenses.
-Committed funds are \$3,199,409 for retirement rate increases and \$200,000 for future transportation costs.
-Assigned funds are \$500,000 for balancing of the 2015/16 budget.
-The remaining fund balance of \$3,394,350 is unassigned.
-The commitments were authorized by the board of school directors' motion to set aside resources to fund anticipated increases in PSERS contributions and for future anticipated increases in transportation.
+The General Fund has nonspendable funds of \$97,334 related to inventories and prepaid expenses, and restricted funds of \$99,605 for the "Save the Lights" campaign.
+Committed funds are \$4,199,409 for retirement rate increases, \$200,000 for future transportation costs, and \$100,000 for residency incentives.
+Assigned funds are \$500,000 for appropriations for the 2016/17 budget.
+The remaining fund balance of \$3,342,665 is unassigned.
+The commitments were authorized by the board of school directors' motion to set aside resources to fund anticipated increases in PSERS contributions, for future anticipated increases in transportation, and for future residency incentives.